Late or Cancelled Buses

 police and Child Services will be involved.

-No. Every student riding the bus must be a registered bus rider and have a bus pass; and be assigned a seat on the bus to ride the bus.
+No. Every student riding the bus must be a registered bus rider; have a bus pass; and be assigned a seat on the bus to ride the bus.
 Each student must be riding their assigned bus and sitting in their assigned seat.

-You do not need to tell anyone if your child is riding a regular route the bus will still stop at all
+You do not need to tell anyone if your child is riding a regular route (the bus will still stop at all

 contact First Student at (780) 532-3545.

 What is the student code of conduct on a bus?

 The Grande Prairie Public School Division is committed to ensuring every student succeeds in a welcoming, caring, respectful, and safe environment.
 First Student Canada, offers reliable and secure transportation that upholds these values.
 For information on student conduct and bus safety, please refer to the Administrative Procedure: AP 350.2 - Student Conduct on School Buses.pdf

 How do I contact my child's bus driver?